PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 Instead, PearTags will have to take their own measurements with their own sensors and calculate their locations using their own processors.
-From my literature review, there are three main options for measurements that PearTags could make while maintaining a small form factor tracker and without unusual requirements such as nearby routers with 8+ and/or that implement the IEEE 802.11mc standard:
+From my literature review, there are three main options for measurements that PearTags could make while maintaining a small form factor tracker and without unusual requirements such as nearby routers with 8+ antennas and/or routers that implement the IEEE 802.11mc standard:

 * Satellite GPS data
 * Cell tower signal strengths